 Background

-Genome-wide association studies (GWAS) often identify variants associated with phenotypes that are predominantly non-protein-coding and regulatory in nature.
-Such variants may influence the three-dimensional (3D) genome architecture, thereby affecting the gene expression of target genes.
-The 3D genome structure can be predicted in silico using machine learning models based solely on DNA sequence information.
-For phenotypes like body height, SNP heritability shows significant clustering within topologically associated domains (TADs), and these domains provide a framework for understanding the genetic architecture of body height through extensive GWAS summary statistics.
+The majority of disease associated variants identified via GWAS are non-protein-coding.
+The mechanism by which non-coding variants affect disease is unknown but are thought to play a regulatory function.
+Consideration of three-dimensional genome architecture may reveal the mechanism by which non-coding variants influence gene expression of target genes.
+For example, phenotypes like body height, SNP heritability shows significant clustering within topologically associated domains (TADs), and these domains provide a framework for understanding the genetic architecture of body height through extensive GWAS summary statistics.

 Methods

-In our study, we processed and analyzed comprehensive GWAS summary statistics for body height, focusing on suggested genome-wide significant regions (top p-value ≤ 5e-5).
-Utilizing the NHLBI Trans-Omics for Precision Medicine (TopMed) sequencing dataset, we imputed haplotypes for these significant signals across diverse populations, including Europeans, Africans, East Asians, South Asians, and Admixed/non-admixed Americans.
-These haplotypes were then edited into the 200-kb reference sequences, which were fed into a machine-learning model to predict alterations in the 3D genome structure.
-We quantified changes in 3D structure using the Spearman correlation between distance matrices of reference and edited sequences, defining divergence scores as one minus the correlation coefficient.
+In our study, we leverage a recently computational method that predicts 3D genome structure via machine learning models using whole genome-sequencing (WGS) data.
+We applied this data to GWAS summary statistics for human adult height, focusing on suggested genome-wide significant regions (top p-value ≤ 5e-5).
+Utilizing the NHLBI Trans-Omics for Precision Medicine (TopMed) WGS data for ~50,000 subjects, we imputed haplotypes for these significant signals across diverse populations, including Europeans, Africans, East Asians, South Asians, and Admixed/non-admixed Americans.
+Haplotypes were then edited into the 200-kb reference sequences and fed into the machine-learning model to predict alterations in the 3D genome structure.
+We quantified 3D genomic structure changes using the Spearman correlation between distance matrices of reference and edited sequences, defining divergence scores as one minus the correlation coefficient.

 Results

 We evaluated 9917 genomic regions, divergence-scoring each for common haplotypes (haplotype count ≥ 30) found in the TopMed dataset.
 A total of 107 regions (1.08% of all regions) exhibited divergence scores greater than 0.001, and 17 regions (0.17% of all regions) had divergence scores exceeding 0.01.
-The most notable divergence, with a score of 0.113, was near the LCOR gene on chromosome 10.
+The most notable divergence, with a score of 0.113, was near the LCOR gene on chr 10.
 A specific variant at this locus, rs7477274, likely disrupts 3D genome folding by altering the DNA-binding affinity of the CTCF transcription factor.
 In addition to LCOR, other significant disruptions were observed near the SLC41A2 and FGF2 loci.

 Conclusion

 Our findings suggest that certain haplotypes associated with body height significantly disrupt 3D genome folding.
 In-silico mutagenesis coupled with 3D genome predictions provides a powerful approach to fine-map GWAS signals and identify potentially functional variants.
-Further experimental validation is required to confirm the functional implications of these findings.
+Further work is need to confirm the functional implications of these findings.